IGPenguin/mobile-toolkit/README.md

 1. `irecord` Record screen
 2. End recording using `ctrl + c`
-3. Save screen video footage to ~/Desktop
+3. Video footage is saved to ~/Desktop
-4. Compress video
+4. File is compressed using ffmpeg

 ## Manage applications
 ### 🚚 iinstall